json-everything/json-everything/docs_source/index.md

 JsonSchema.Net provides [JSON Schema](https://json-schema.org) support for drafts 6 and after.
 It is 100% compliant and passes all required and most optional tests of the [JSON Schema Test Suite](https://github.com/json-schema-org/JSON-Schema-Test-Suite).

 ***NOTE** The remaining optional tests involve ECMA Regular Expressions, big-num support, and some string formats.*

+### JsonPath.Net

+JsonPath.Net provides JSON querying using the JSON Path querying language inspired by XPath and [conceptualized by Matt Goessner](https://goessner.net/articles/JsonPath/).
+A standard is currently in progress for JSON Path.
+This library will update as the spec evolves.